ozakary/data-NaMO2F2/first_principle_calculations/README.md

 ## Requirements

+The calculations in this folder were performed on the **IMMM cluster** using the **charger (node with 48 CPUs and 192Go memory)**.
 To run the calculations in this folder, you will need:

 - **VASP** installed on your local machine or accessible on a supercomputer cluster.
 - A compatible **CPU** (e.g., Intel or AMD) with sufficient computational resources for running DFT calculations.
+- The job batch script is configured for the SLURM workload manager and includes specifications for nodes, tasks, runtime, memory, and other settings.
+Modify the script to suit your specific calculation needs.

 For further details, please refer to the respective folders or contact the author via the provided email.